-The Game Innovation Lab at the University of Southern California is seeking support for a prototype of a unique video game based on the writings Henry David Thoreau at Walden Pond.
-Directed by Tracy Fullerton, Walden, a game, will simulate the experiment in living made by Thoreau at Walden Pond in 1845-47, allowing players to walk in his virtual footsteps, attend to the tasks of living a self-reliant existence, discover in the beauty of a virtual landscape the ideas and writings of this unique philosopher, and cultivate through the game play their own thoughts and responses to the concepts discovered there.
-The humanities content of the game will focus on a translation of Thoreau's writings, however, will also include references to the historical context of those writings, as the game takes place in the environment of 1845 New England, when new technologies such as the railroad, the telegraph were first being seen and were part of the changes to pace of life that Thoreau resisted in his experiment.
+The Game Innovation Lab at the University of Southern California is seeking support for production and distribution of a video game based on the writings Henry David Thoreau at Walden Pond.
+This would be follow-on support for the previously funded prototype of the same project.
+Directed by Tracy Fullerton, Walden, a game, simulates the experiment in living made by Thoreau at Walden Pond in 1845-47, allowing players to walk in his virtual footsteps, attend to the tasks of living a self-reliant existence, discover in the beauty of a virtual landscape the ideas and writings of this unique philosopher, and cultivate through the game play their own thoughts and responses to the concepts discovered there.
+The humanities content of the game focuses on a translation of Thoreau's major themes of self-reliance and the individual's relationship to nature into a playable game experience and allows player to make their own choices in regards to how best to carry out Thoreau's experiment.
+These core themes are layered into an historical context, as the game takes place in an immersive 3D game replica of 1845 Concord and Walden Woods, when new technologies such as the railroad, the telegraph were first coming in to disrupt the environment and were part of the changes to pace of life that Thoreau resisted, albeit with curiosity, in his experiment.